andr-ll/nuti/docs/httpClient.md

 If troubles with API for performing requests to are possible - `retry` method can handle such requests and automatically perform new one.

 By default retries to do request in 10 seconds.
+Max interval time can be 60 seconds, and max amount of attempts - 15 times.
+If bigger value is passed - max value will be set.

 Following example will perform up to 3 additional requests, if main request has failed: